Do you tow a travel trailer?

 One end is connected to a switch on the trailer brakes.
 The other end gets connected to your tow vehicle.

-If your trailer comes detached from your tow vehicle, the breakaway pulls a pin out of the trailer, engaging the trailer brakes.
+If your trailer comes detached from your tow vehicle, the breakaway yanks the pin out of the little brake box, engaging the trailer brakes.

-This can stop your runaway trailer from crashing into other vehicles, people, or objects.
+This stops your runaway trailer from crashing into other vehicles, people, or objects.

 In Kerri's incident, she DID HAVE her breakaway switch connected.
 So why didn't her trailer brakes kick on?
 Herein lies the potentially deadly mistake.